fsharp/fslang-design/RFCs/FS-1098-inline-if-lambda.md

 Putting these together an attribute seems more appropriate, as this is much more like the `AggressiveInliningAttribute` of .NET, rather than a semantic part of the F# language.

+### Use on non-lambda values

+Potentially this could be used on non-lambda arguments, requesting that the value be duplicated and copied if optimization information is known for it, and this optimization information is never trimmed.
+For example, on values of union type.

 # Compatibility

 This is a backward compatible addition.